What Is Cell Biology? 5 Facts Every O Level Student Must Know

 Fact 4: The Cell Membrane Controls Movement of Substances

 The cell membrane is selectively permeable — it allows some substances to pass through while blocking others.
 This is directly linked to the topics of diffusion, osmosis, and active transport, which are heavily tested in O Level Biology.
+Understanding the cell membrane at this stage will make the transport chapter significantly easier.
+The SEAB Biology syllabus links cell membrane structure directly to the transport topic, so these two sections should always be studied together.

 Fact 5: Specialised Cells Are Adapted for Specific Functions